We run 2-3 events of varying type each month:

 Some of our newer members have said:

-More than a dozen members of the club have represented Great Britain in International Competition.
-Several club members have roles at the British Orienteering office near Matlock.
+More than a dozen members of the club have represented Great Britain in International Competition and some club members have roles at the British Orienteering office near Matlock.

 We seek to make orienteering enjoyable and safe for all participants.
 The club achieved Clubmark status in 2007.
 For the benefit of all our members we work within the Health and Safety guidelines laid down by British Orienteering.